Handling a complaint Sexual harassment

 You should still investigate even if the person making the complaint has run out of time to make a claim to an employment tribunal.

-From the start, you should talk to the person who's made the complaint about any potential limits that might be relevant.
-In these kind of circumstances, you should:
+You should talk to the person who's made the complaint about any potential limits.
+In this situation, you should:

 • look into their complaint as far as you possibly can